Jocko Homo: Background

 According to the liner notes of Hardcore Devo, "Jocko Homo" was first demoed in 1974, as one of Mark Mothersbaugh's first solo compositions for the group.
-The earliest known live performance of the song was on Halloween night of 1975, the released recording of this version is seven minutes long, although Mothersbaugh recalled it being 25 minutes when talking on the subject in 1997.
+The earliest known live performance of the song was on Halloween night of 1975, opening for Sun Ra.
+The released recording of this version is seven minutes long.
+However, according to a 1997 interview with Mark Mothersbaugh, they performed a half-hour rendition of the song as a joke to annoy the crowd: "We'd play 'Jocko Homo' for 30 minutes, and we wouldn't stop until people were actually fighting with us, trying to make us stop playing the song.
+We'd just keep going, 'Are we not men?
+We are Devo!' for like 25 minutes, directed at people in an aggressive enough manner that even the most peace-lovin' hippie wanted to throw fists."

-Between 1975 and 1976, Devo filmed The Truth About De-Evolution, a short experimental film, part of which was set to the 1974 demo of "Jocko Homo."
+Between 1975 and 1976, Devo filmed The Truth About De-Evolution, a short experimental film, part of which was set to the 1974 demo of "Jocko Homo".

-The next recorded live performance of the track was from February of 1977, where Devo performed a seven + minute version (which is cut off by a fade out on the tape.)